goffersoft/common-utils-python/experimental/README.md

-utils is a collection of python code
+collection of python code - experimental

 RPC Services - Using Rabbit - MQ